reina-peh/Anaconda-Data-Science-Expo-2023/README.md

 # Challenges We Faced
 ### 1. Creation of a links structure
-The primary technical challenge in generating the Sankey diagram was creating a DataFrame that can then be extracted  used to illustrate the migrant flows between countries structured list of dictionaries that define links between nodes.
+The `go.Sankey` function consists of 2 parameters `node (dict)` and `link (dict)`.
+The primary technical challenge in generating the Sankey diagram was constructing the inputs for sub-parameters `source`, `target` and `value` in the `link (dict)` parameter.
+And the inputs required an advanced DataFrame that function could interpret.

 #### Approach:
 ```